ada-shen/icCNN/README.md

 python3 train_all.py -type [ori/iccnn] -is_multi [single/multi 0/1] -model [vgg/resnet/densenet]
 ```

+### Models corresponding to results in the paper

+We have uploaded the model files used in the paper to the following link https://b2y4v0n4v2.feishu.cn/drive/folder/fldcnwJeKnPEuQVydwhqNH8op5d

 ## Citation

 If you use this project in your research, please cite it.